ecss

 Notes

 Non-uniform paddings may be used in particular instances for overflow reasons or for added pseudo-content.
+Without these reasons, non-uniform spacing may be better created with margins.

 Paddings are to be applied on containing and interactive elements only.